zzo/EventHub/README.md

 Note the event hub itself emits that event.

-That would be a good time to finish up any event handling the listener is currently doing & then perhaps exit.
+This isi the time to finish up any event handling the listener is currently doing & then perhaps exit.
 Makes deploying a breeze!

 This aids deployment by allowing safe shutdown of older modules/handlers and bring up of new without dropping any events

+Examples of this kind of event are authentication and session management.

 ### Broadcast

-YOU can signal 'eventClient:done' yourself as a hint/shove to listeners of braodcasted (the default) events to shut themselves down.

-    hub.fire('eventClient:done', 'someBroadcastedEvent');

-The event hub will broadcast this event to every connected client (except the sending one).
-The event hub will not take any other action!
-It's up to your listeners to do the right thing - which is probably 'removeListener' followed by exiting after servicing any current events.

-    hub.on('eventClient:done', function(eventName) {
-        hub.removeAllListeners(eventName);
-    });

-This aids deployment by allowing safe shutdown of older modules/handlers and bring up of new without dropping any events
+Not specifying { type: 'unicast' } means you are listening for a broadcasted event.
+You do not need any authorization to listen for a broadcasted event.
+You probably do NOT want to use any callbacks for broadcasted events.
+Examples of this kind of event are logging and presence notifications.

 Converting Existing Code and Testing
 ------------------------------------